 While teaching high school social studies for a number of years, Avital completed her Masters thesis at Wesleyan University, with a concentration in Women’s Studies.
 Her thesis, which focused on the status of feminism in the lives of women in their twenties, only fueled her interest in investigating and commenting on the role of feminism for women in other aspects of their lives, including motherhood.

-Based in Western Massachusetts with her husband and six-year old son, Avital also considers herself a play-at-home mama who enjoys digging in her urban garden, hosting dance parties in her kitchen, tweeting (follow her at @TheMamafesto), and searching for the perfect cup of Chai.
+Based in Western Massachusetts with her husband and six-year old son, Avital also considers herself a working, play-at-home mama who enjoys digging in her urban garden, hosting dance parties in her kitchen, tweeting (follow her at @TheMamafesto), and searching for the perfect cup of Chai.